blitzagency/ios-unity5/README.md

 ### From Xcode

-There is a bit more to do here, but ideally the `Unity.xcconfig` and the `UnityProjectInstall.sh` script make this easier.
+There is a bit more to do here, but ideally the `Unity.xcconfig` and the `UnityProjectRefresh.sh` script make this easier.

 Setting expectations, the project import process here takes some time, it's not instant, Unity generates a lot of files and Xcode has to import them